ellotheth/pipethis/README.md

     If set, skips author and signature verification entirely.
 You'll need to set this if <script> doesn't support pipethis yet.

+--signature <signature file>

+	The detached signature to verify <script> against.
+You'll only need this if you've already downloaded the detached signature, or it's hosted in a non-standard location (i.e. it's not <script>.sig).
 ```

 ### People writing the installers